1997 Phoenix 200: Race report

 20 laps from the end, Sam Schmidt was trying to hunt down Stéphan Grégoire for fifth place when he lost the right-rear tyre entering Turn 3, right in front of Davey Hamilton.
-The rear-first crash pounded a significant hole in the concrete wall that had to be fixed with a metal plate, while Schmidt was transported by ambulance with mid-back pain, although uninjured.
-Having complained of handling issues in the previous laps, and aiming to run down Guthrie after the restart, Stewart pitted twice under the caution, the first one for drastic changes in his rear wing, and the second one for fuel and 'option' tires for better grip, briefly stalling the engine afterwards.
+He was transported by ambulance with mid-back pain, but he was not injured.
+The rear-first crash pounded a significant hole in the concrete wall that had to be fixed with a metal plate over eleven laps of caution.
+Having complained of handling issues in the previous laps, and aiming to run down Guthrie after the restart, Stewart pitted twice under the yellow, the first one for drastic changes in his rear wing, and the second one for fuel and 'option' tires for better grip, briefly stalling the engine afterwards.
 Guthrie stayed out, looking to stretch his fuel.

-At the last restart with 9 laps to go, Stewart got going behind the lapped cars of Marco Greco and Roberto Guerrero, which he passed in the following lap.
-Aiming for the win, Stewart passed Hamilton on the outside of Turn 3 with five laps to go, and was gaining on Guthrie at a half second per lap, but he ran out of time, and Guthrie held on by less than a second.
-Just like Arie Luyendyk six years before, Guthrie won with an unsponsored car, and the $170,100 payoff helped in partially settling his debts.
+As the race restarted with 9 laps to go, Stewart was placed behind the lapped cars of Marco Greco and Roberto Guerrero, which he passed in the following lap.
+Aiming for the win, Stewart passed Hamilton on the outside of Turn 3 with five laps to go, and was gaining half a second per lap on Guthrie, but he ran out of time, and Guthrie held on by less than a second.
+Emulating Arie Luyendyk's win with an unsponsored car back in 1991, the $170,100 payoff partially helped Guthrie on settling his debts.
 This would be Guthrie's one-and-only podium finish of his Indy car career.
-A month later, the team announced a year-long sponsorship agreement with Jacuzzi, which guaranteed a proper effort for the Indianapolis 500 with new engines and a back-up.
+A month later, the team announced a year-long sponsorship agreement with Jacuzzi, which guaranteed a proper effort for the Indianapolis 500 with new engines and a back-up car.

-After Stewart, Davey Hamilton got his first podium finish in Indy car racing and jumped to second in the standings, while Marco Greco. keeping his top-10 streak, and Stéphan Grégoire had their first top-5 finish ever.
-Mike Groff, who run a cautious race and was down to 18th place at one point, kept the championship lead with a sixth place finish due to the high attrition.
-While leading a restart on Lap 138 as an already lapped car, Groff's car had started to smoke and it was black flagged, losing four laps to fix the issue.
+After Stewart, Davey Hamilton had his first podium finish in Indy car racing and jumped to second in the standings, while Marco Greco, who kept his top-10 streak, and Stéphan Grégoire finished in the top-5 for the first time.
+While leading a restart on Lap 138 as an already lapped car, Mike Groff's car had started to smoke and it was black flagged, losing four laps to fix the issue and falling down to 18th place at one point.
+However, high attrition brought Groff a sixth place finish, retaining the championship lead in the process.
 With a very basic setup in his back-up car, Buzz Calkins was not a factor during the race and lost several laps, but managed to see the checkered flag in 8th place.